Optimizing Your Shopify Store Loading Speed

 The site’s bottom line

-Customer service is always valued, it will keep your customer’s happy, they will return to your site, and they will promote your site with positive word of mouth marketing.
-A solid product matched together with effective marketing and excellent site speed is the best way to add the competitive edge to your Shopify store and to help you stand out from the rest of the stores available on the world wide web.
+Customer service is always valued, it will keep your customers happy, they will return to your site, and they will promote your site with positive word of mouth marketing.
+A solid product matched together with effective marketing and excellent site speed is the best way to add a competitive edge to your Shopify store and to help you stand out from the rest of the stores available on the world wide web.

 Remember that site speed can mean the difference between a conversion and a bounce which can make a considerably large difference to your site and overall customer satisfaction.
 It is one accomplishment to be able to attract your customers to your store, but the ultimate challenge is keeping them there long enough to enjoy and finalize their shopping experience.

-If you add transactional emails, follow up emails, calls to action on your site, memorable branding, and customer engagement, together with customer service that offers repeat sales, then you have a store to be reckoned with.
+If you add transactional emails, follow-up emails, calls to action on your site, memorable branding, and customer engagement, together with customer service that offers repeat sales, then you have a store to be reckoned with.

 This is a guest post contribution by Andrew Durot.
-Andrew Durot lives and breathes ecommerce, founding ecomexperts.io after his time at Airbnb.
+Andrew Durot lives and breathes eCommerce, founding ecomexperts.io after his time at Airbnb.
 Andrew and his team specialize in Shopify store speed and site performance.